 - Then, gradually pour sparkling water onto it, while whisking the flour until it becomes a thick runny batter

 - Next, using tongs, dip the flour-coated fish fillet in the batter and shake off the excess

-- Deep fry immediately turning both sides under medium flame
+- Deep fry in hot oil, turning both sides under medium flame

 - Remove from oil when the fish turns into golden brown